dbabaioff/ng2-webpack-seed/README.md

 # ng2-app-webapck
-Angular 2 Demo App using TypeScript and Webpack — Edit
+Angular 2 Demo App using TypeScript and Webpack